VedantMandloi/42913_A3/README.md

 Social and Information Network Analysis Assignment 3 Repository

-## Instruction to use the prototype
+## Instructions to use the prototype

 * `pip install -r requirements.txt` to install all the packages